 - The decision stage: Buyer decides on a product / service to purchase to meet the need

 For example, a consumer might realize they need new shoes to wear to the gym.
-The marketing team for an activewear company may produce a piece about what features your need from a sneaker if you run a lot, as opposed what you need if you focus on strength.
-Looking at this content, the buyer determines they need running shoes.
-Another piece of content might show the most popular running sneakers and their price points.
+The digital marketing team for an activewear company may produce a piece about what features you need from a running shoe, as opposed to what you need if you focus on strength training.
+Looking at this content, the buyer determines they need a pair of running shoes that meets that criteria.
+Another piece of content might show the most popular running shoes and their price points.
 Once they are educated on these factors, they decide.

 Top search engine results are often dictated by SEO

 Pay-per-click (PPC) is a form of paid advertising that allows marketing teams to essentially purchase traffic to their website.
 Marketers place ads on websites or search engines such as Google and Microsoft Bing, and pay a fee each time their ad is clicked on.
 These ads often appear at the top of the search results page, and are typically determined by bids on specific keywords, while banner ads on websites usually have set prices.

 Using the example of the consumer buying athletic shoes, if the shoe company had been using a PPC ad campaign as part of their digital marketing strategy, the potential customer could have just as easily clicked on the company’s ad on the first page of Google instead of their blog, and purchased the shoes directly.

 While PPC and content marketing are often used together, both are effective means of driving customers to a business’ website and increasing sales.
 In fact, many businesses find that PPC, when done right, returns them $2 for every $1 spent, resulting in a 200% return on investment (ROI)!